 Urban planners are required to create sanctuaries that provide space for people aiming to escape disconnect without having to travel far from their usual daily route.

 Alternative development models are also blurring the line between public and private space, with people more likely to seek privacy and rest outside of their home sanctuary.
-An increased interest in sharing economy has led to new forms of cooperative housing and public sharing of previously private spaces.
+An increased interest in sharing economy has led to new trends in urban design of cooperative housing and public sharing of previously private spaces.